-The LEAD Center is comprised of professional staff who conduct program evaluation within and about higher education both locally and nationally, consistent with the AEA Guiding Principles for Evaluators.
+LEAD Projects is comprised of professional staff who conduct program evaluation within and about higher education both locally and nationally, consistent with the AEA Guiding Principles for Evaluators.

 LEAD, by design…